How to get from Cancun to Cozumel

 Cozumel is located in the Caribbean Sea, about 20 kilometers off the coast of Playa del Carmen on the Yucatan Peninsula.

-Playa del Carmen is 80 kilometers to the south of Cancun.
-Cozumel is Mexico’s third largest island and is 30 miles long and 10 miles wide.
+Playa del Carmen is 80 kilometers south of Cancun.
+Cozumel is Mexico’s third-largest island and is 30 miles long and 10 miles wide.

 Cozumel is famous for its clear, turquoise water and amazing coral reefs.
-The reefs are part of the Mesoamerican Barrier Reef and are famous for large, underwater coral structures, dramatic walls, and lots of marine life.
+The reefs are part of the Mesoamerican Barrier Reef and are renowned for their large underwater coral structures, dramatic walls, and abundant marine life.

-Most people live in the densely populated downtown in Cozumel.
+Most people live in Cozumel’s densely populated downtown.
 There you can find shopping and restaurants.

 How far is Cancun from Cozumel?